yomofo2s/SPAs-kubernetes/README.md

-A Dockerfile is created for rendertron application and build
+The Dockerfile is created for rendertron application and build.
+The kubernetes resources I created as yaml files is located inside deploy-package\rendertron-workflow.

 The image is uploaded on the Docker hub [yomofo2s/rendertron:latest](https://hub.docker.com/r/yomofo2s/rendertron)